thomasdarimont/terraform-provider-keycloak/docs/resources/openid_client.md

 - `backchannel_logout_url` - (Optional) The URL that will cause the client to log itself out when a logout request is sent to this realm.
 If omitted, no logout request will be sent to the client is this case.
 - `backchannel_logout_session_required` - (Optional) When `true`, a sid (session ID) claim will be included in the logout token when the backchannel logout URL is used.
 Defaults to `true`.
 - `backchannel_logout_revoke_offline_sessions` - (Optional) Specifying whether a "revoke_offline_access" event is included in the Logout Token when the Backchannel Logout URL is used.
 Keycloak will revoke offline sessions when receiving a Logout Token with this event.
+- `always_display_in_console` - (Optional) Always list this client in the Account UI, even if the user does not have an active session.
 - `extra_config` - (Optional) A map of key/value pairs to add extra configuration attributes to this client.
 This can be used for custom attributes, or to add configuration attributes that are not yet supported by this Terraform provider.
 Use this attribute at your own risk, as it may conflict with top-level configuration attributes in future provider updates.
 For example, the `extra_config` map can be used to set Authentication Context Class Reference (ACR) to Level of Authentication (LoA) mapping
 	``` hcl
 	extra_config = {